neogeographica/mythdeck/myth_config/installation.rst

 There's a lot to learn/know around the topic of installing non-Steam games on the Deck, and I won't begin to try to cover it all here.
 But I can go over some things specific to Myth.

-First of all, you do need to own Myth 2 so that you can get a copy of the game data.
+Most importantly, you do need to own Myth 2 so that you can get a copy of the necessary game data.
+Myth 2 is unfortunately not on any digital games store these days but CDs can still be found.

-You also need the Linux patch from `Project Magma`_.
-I originally designed and tested this configuration using the 1.8.3 patch, and I've done a brief test with 1.8.4.
+You will also be using the Linux patch for Myth 2 from `Project Magma`_.
+As I'll describe below, likely you will just be running a script that automatically fetches this file for you, and you don't have to worry about specifics.
+But it's also acceptable to manually download and use a specific version of the patch if you need to.
+FYI I originally designed and tested this configuration using the 1.8.3 patch, and I've used 1.8.4 too.
 Anything 1.8.3 or later should hopefully be fine.

-One thing you could do with the Linux patch is unpack it and run the little installer program that it comes with.
-There are a couple of problems with that though when it comes to the Deck:
+.. admonition:: \

+    A quick digression here.
+Given that we're going to need to use the Project Magma patch, which comes with an installer program, why can't we just run that installer program?
+There's a couple of main reasons:

-* The installer wants you to point it at either an existing Myth 2 installation to update, or a mounted Myth 2 CD.
+    * The installer wants you to point it at either an existing Myth 2 installation to update, or a mounted Myth 2 CD, neither of which you are likely to have handy for your Deck.
     * The installer requires a code library (libgtk) that is not natively present on the Deck, and which would be a hassle to install correctly.

-So the better thing to do IMO is just to yank the necessary files out of the installer manually.
-You can do this directly on the Deck itself.
-Or, you can do this on some other Linux system, and then transfer all your files to the Deck when you have a working Myth 2 installation.
+    So we'll just be yanking the necessary files out of the patch/installer and putting them where they need to go.

+You can do the Myth 2 installation work directly on the Deck itself.
+Or, you can do it on some other Linux system, and then transfer all the Myth 2 files to the Deck when you're done.

 In either case you will need to know how to transfer files to the Deck and how to run shell commands on the Deck.
 I *very strongly recommend against* trying to do the procedure below using the Deck's onscreen virtual keyboard!
 If you want to do the entire procedure on the Deck, you should have some other means of entering commands.
 You can connect a keyboard directly to the Deck, or use other methods (personally I run an ssh server on my Deck so that I can log in remotely to type commands from another computer).

 Necessary Files
 ---------------

-As mentioned above, you will need the Linux patch for Myth 2 from `Project Magma`_.
-For version 1.8.4 the patch filename is this:

-* Myth2_184_Linux.tar.gz

-For other future versions the filename will probably be similar.
-The instructions below assume that only those numbers in the middle will change for different versions of this patch.

-You also need the game data for Myth 2, which comes in the form of five "tags" files with these names:
+As mentioned above, you will need the game data for Myth 2, which comes in the form of five "tags" files with these names:

 * international large install
 * large install